-This advanced nursing course is an introduction to the professional issues of nursing leadership and management.
-The nursing roles of leader, manager, educator, clinician, researcher and mentor will be explored.
-Students will use computer technologies to enhance the development of project management skills.
-Teaching methods include case study reviews, lecture, and group discussions.
-(1 lec) Prerequisites: NUR 136 Corequisite: NUR 267 care of clients with multiple and complex health issues, including the nurse's role and responsibility in emergency and disaster situations.
+Builds on previous theoretical and clinical learning experiences while increasing the student's knowledge and responsibility in the care of clients with multiple and complex health issues, including the nurse's role and responsibility in emergency and disaster situations.
 End of life care and chronic disease management is included.
 This course includes didactic and case study classroom work.
 Clinical experiences include supervised advanced clinical medical/surgical skills, a partnership experience, and practice of management skills in health care facilities.
 At the completion of this course, students are able to provide and manage comprehensive care in a variety of clinical settings.
-(4 lec, 12 clinical) Prerequisites: NUR 267, NUR 281, BIO 216, SPE 101;
+(4 lec, 12 clinical) Prerequisites: NUR 267, BIO 216, SPE 101;